Actions and Detail Panel

 We have representatives from key industry stakeholders on hand to offer advice, guidance, and support at no additional cost to you.
 Clinic hosts include:

-2. Cross Construction Apprenticeship Task Force (CCATF) for all your apprenticeship enquiries
+2. Cross Construction Apprenticeship Task Force (CCATF) to discuss funding and management criteria for the recruitment of construction apprentices.

-4. Constuction Youth Trust to discuss how SME constuction companies can help build brighter futures for young people.
+6. Construction Youth Trust, learn how you can build brighter futures for young people.

 Chance to have your say